 A remortgage is when you change your mortgage lender without moving home.
 The reason you may remortgage are usually to raise more money, secure a better rate of interest or to repay some debt.

 Whatever your reason for wishing to remortgage Fox Davidson can help you to secure the best mortgage deals for your situation.
-We are an independent broker which means we access the whole of the market including second charge mortgage lenders.

 It doesn’t have to cost you anything either… If you wish to remortgage we can usually secure mortgage deals with the mortgage lender meeting the cost of the property valuation and paying the solicitors costs.